Poland: Kingdom of Poland

 Poland began to form into a recognisable unitary and territorial entity around the middle of the 10th century under the Piast dynasty.
-In 966, the ruler of the Polans, Mieszko I, accepted Christianity under the auspices of the Roman Church with the Baptism of Poland.
+In 966, the ruler of the Polans, Mieszko I, accepted Western Christianity under the auspices of the Roman Catholic Church which was tantamount to the adoption of Christianity by Poland.
 In 968, a missionary bishopric was established in Poznań.
 An incipit titled Dagome iudex first defined Poland's geographical boundaries with its capital in Gniezno and affirmed that its monarchy was under the protection of the Apostolic See.
 The country's early origins were described by Gallus Anonymus in Gesta principum Polonorum, the oldest Polish chronicle.
 An important national event of the period was the martyrdom of Saint Adalbert, who was killed by Prussian pagans in 997 and whose remains were reputedly bought back for their weight in gold by Mieszko's successor, Bolesław I the Brave.

-In 1000, at the Congress of Gniezno, Bolesław obtained the right of investiture from Otto III, Holy Roman Emperor, who assented to the creation of additional bishoprics and an archdioceses in Gniezno.
-Three new dioceses were subsequently established in Kraków, Kołobrzeg, and Wrocław.
+In 1000, at the Congress of Gniezno, Bolesław I the Brave obtained the right of investiture from Otto III, Holy Roman Emperor, who assented to the creation archdioceses in Gniezno and three new dioceses on Polish lands in Kraków, Kołobrzeg, and Wrocław.
 Also, Otto bestowed upon Bolesław royal regalia and a replica of the Holy Lance, which were later used at his coronation as the first King of Poland c.
 1025, when Bolesław received permission for his coronation from Pope John XIX.
 Bolesław also expanded the realm considerably by seizing parts of German Lusatia, Czech Moravia, Upper Hungary, and southwestern regions of the Kievan Rus'.

 Casimir III the Great is the only Polish king to receive the title of Great.
 He built extensively during his reign, and reformed the Polish army along with the country's legal code, 1333–1370.